ibm-cloud-docs/key-protect/rotate-keys.md

     To learn how to use an import token, check out [Tutorial: Creating and importing encryption keys](/docs/key-protect?topic=key-protect-tutorial-import-keys).

-5. Replace the existing key with new key material by running the following cURL command.
+5. Replace the existing key with new key material by running the following `curl` command.

     ```sh
     $ curl -X POST \